danielbeicht/nomumo/README.md

 ## Start
-To start the webserver type in following line from the api-directory.
+To start the webserver type in following line from the api directory.
 ```bash
 node main.js
 ```